dsnas/Yume-Danpu/README.md

 ## Never asked questions

 ### Why is it open-source?
 > A shark plushie told me to.
-Not sure why though.
+Not sure why, though.

-### Why did you choose GameMaker over RPG Maker 2003?
+### Why use GameMaker?
 > GameMaker gives us a lot more freedom to do whatever we want compared to RPG Maker 2003.

+### Does that mean the style will be completely different from Yume Nikki?
+> Not really.
+The foundation will be the same but we'll *try* to innovate the rest, even if it takes a while.
+Also, I recently lost a monkey.
+If you find it can you please give it to me?

 &nbsp;